FindLiad/Human-Resources-Data-Visualization-Dashboard/README.md

     <div class="story-copy">
       <h3>Action</h3>
       <p>
-        I delivered in two waves.<br>
+        &nbsp;&nbsp;&nbsp;&nbsp;First I delivered the foundation—secure, role-based dashboards with unified KPIs, cutting manual reporting by 40%.<br>
-        First came the foundation—secure, role-based dashboards with unified KPIs, cutting manual reporting by 40%.<br> Then, once governance rules were hardened, we released advanced DEI filters and forecasting.
+        &nbsp;&nbsp;&nbsp;&nbsp;Then, once governance rules were hardened, we released advanced DEI filters and forecasting.
 The impact was immediate: executives finally trusted their models, finance tracked costs in real time, HR advanced DEI with confidence.<br>
-        <i>In a labor-heavy industry, that clarity was game-changing.
+        &nbsp;&nbsp;&nbsp;&nbsp;<i>In a labor-heavy industry, that clarity was game-changing.
 The HR leader who once resisted?</i><br>
-        They became our <b>biggest champion—showcasing the dashboard as the new standard across the enterprise.</b>
+        &nbsp;&nbsp;&nbsp;&nbsp;They became our <b>biggest champion—showcasing the dashboard as the new standard across the enterprise.</b>
       </p>
     </div>
   </div>